You are hereTrail Guide Information Supplement

 Supplements to the Lake Tahoe to Mount Whitney Trail Guide.
-Pages posted by backpackers to supplement the Trail Guide's descriptions.
+Information posted to supplement, update, correct, or otherwise take a perspective on the Trail Guide's descriptions.

 The TahoetoWhitney.com trail guide and this forum cover the Tahoe to Yosemite and Pacific Crest Trail routes across Desolation.